zarathucorp/open-rndsillog-githubapp/README.md

 ![Rndsillog Probot Setup Wizard Example](./public/rndsillog-probot-setup-wizard.svg)

 3. Click the Register GitHub App button.
-4. Set a unique "indulgentia-github" name.
+4. Set a unique "open-rndsillog-githubapp" name.
 5. After registering your GitHub App, you'll be redirected to install the app on any repositories.
 Your local .env file will be populated with values GitHub sends during the redirect.
-6. Before starting your "indulgentia-github", you must set .env (or docker env parameter) like this:
+6. Before starting your "open-rndsillog-githubapp", you must set .env (or docker env parameter) like this:

 ```.env
 # Azure